Total package: Betts paying off big for Dodgers in every way - WHIZ News

 In the clinching Game 7 of the National League Championship Series two nights earlier against the Atlanta Braves, when the Dodgers trailed 3-2 in the fifth inning, Betts sprinted 64 feet to the wall and jumped with his glove above the top of the 8-foot wall to rob leading NL MVP contender Freddie Freeman of a home run.
 The Dodgers went on to win that game 4-3.

+“It’s so fun to watch and we’re so lucky to have him on our team,” said Dodgers slugger Cody Bellinger, who also homered.
+“He does all the little things right.
+You can really learn from that.”

-For all he’s doing for the Dodgers this postseason, they’re not even the only ones benefiting.
-Betts’ initial stolen base against the Rays secured everyone in the nation a free taco as part of Taco Bell’s annual “Steal a Base, Steal a Taco” promotion.
+For all Betts is doing for the Dodgers this postseason, they’re not even the only ones benefiting.
+His initial stolen base against the Rays secured everyone in the nation a free taco as part of Taco Bell’s annual “Steal a Base, Steal a Taco” promotion.

+“I’m the most proud of the contact play at third,” Betts said.
+“Got a run there and it was first and third and we scored a couple more.
+It kept the line moving.
+It just showed we don’t have to hit home runs to be successful.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports